mitchglass97/typetypetype/readme.md

 # typetypetype

-*typetypetype* is a simple typing speed test web app with a more attractive look than the average one you'll find on the internet.
+*typetypetype* is a simple typing speed test web app.
 It keeps running stats of WPM, Accuracy, and Mistakes.
 Each time a correct letter is typed, that letter turns white and fades away.
 If an incorrect character is typed, the  character on-screen is highlighted red.
 There are also fun sound effects that I stole from iPhone.

 Link: https://mitchglass97.github.io/typetypetype/